Canada: foreign investment review

 Undertakings are legally binding commitments entered into by the foreign investor.
-Undertakings are usually negotiated with the staff at IRD and traditionally last for three to five years, although some last for longer periods up to an indefinite period of time.
-In the context of a net benefit review, undertakings have often been given by the foreign investor and accepted by the minister in respect of employment levels in Canada, Canadian participation in management, investment to be made in the Canadian business and location of head offices or other important facilities.
+Undertakings are usually negotiated with the staff at IRD and traditionally last for three to five years, although some last for indefinite periods.
+In the context of a net benefit review, undertakings have often been given by the foreign investor and accepted by the relevant minister in respect of employment levels in Canada, Canadian participation in management, investment to be made in the Canadian business and location of head offices or other important facilities.

 National security review